 Use this simple calculator to estimate your heart rate training zones based on your age, or enter your exact maximal heart rate if you know it.
 You can then print your results or download as a PDF.
 Also you can read below for more about heart rate training zones and our best tips when using them.
 Enjoy!

-Enter your maximum heart rate into the calculator below to work out your training zones.
+Now, enter your maximum heart rate into the box below to work out your training zones.

-As a more accurate method you could base it on the highest heart rate you’ve seen during a race in the last six months.
-Or do this field test.
+(As a more accurate method of estimating your max heart rate, you could base it on the highest heart rate you’ve seen during a race in the last six months.
+Or do this field test instead).

 |Heart Rate Training Zones||Feel||Heart Rate (beats per minute)|